nshthj/LREC2022GenderBiasSubmission/README.md

 	3. Serbian.tags - This file contains tags to identify whether a given sentence is regenderable or neutral.

-If you use this corpus, please cite our LREC '2022 paper titled _Leveraging Pre-trained Language Models for Gender Debiasing_.
+If you use this corpus, please cite our LREC '2022 paper titled _Leveraging Pre-trained Language Models for Gender Debiasing_ by Nishtha Jain, Maja Popović, Declan Groves and Lucia Specia.